 These 400 sakura trees stand in the Kersenbloesempark at the Amsterdamse Bos, ever since they were gifted by the Japan’s Women’s Club (JWC) in 2000.
 The Kersenbloesempark was initially planted in celebration of 400 years of cultural ties between Japan and the Netherlands.

-Amstelveen is home to a community of about 1700 Japanese expats and every year a hanami matsuri (“flower viewing festival”) is held at the park, when it is customary to have picknicks under the beatifully blooming trees.
+Amstelveen is home to a community of about 1700 Japanese expats, quite large for a small country like the Netherlands.
+Every year, many of the expats and other locals hold a hanami matsuri (“flower viewing festival”) at the park.
+During this festival, it is customary to enjoy a picknick under the beautifully blooming trees.
+Don’t you think it’s wonderful how this tradition can still take place so far away from Japan?

-The memorial stone in the last photo was was laid in 2012, exactly a year after the Tohoku earthquake and tsunami of March 11, 2011.
-Yearly ceremonies have been held ever since; the wilted tulips are remnants of last month’s commemoration.
+This memorial stone in the photo above is a reminder of those who lost their lives in 2011.
+The stone became part of the park in 2012, exactly one year after the Tohoku earthquake and tsunami of March 11, 2011.
+The people of Amstelveen have held yearly ceremonies ever since; the wilted tulips are remnants of last month’s commemoration.
+We all celebrated the new season on such a beautiful day, but many also took the time to mourn the victims back home.